UHI Perth: History

+On 18 April 2025, UHI Perth's finance director left his role.

 Current structure

-Today UHI Perth employs around 500 full-time and part-time teaching and non-teaching staff and has around 9000 student enrolments.
+Today, UHI Perth employs around 500 full-time and part-time teaching and non-teaching staff and has around 9,000 student enrolments.

-Previously run by the local authority, it is now governed by a Board of Management made up of the Principal, staff representatives and volunteers from business, education and the wider community in and around Perth and Kinross.
+Previously run by the local authority, it is now governed by a Board of Management made up of the principal, staff representatives and volunteers from business, education and the wider community in and around Perth and Kinross.

+On 19 May 2023, UHI Perth announced it needs to lose 50 staff in phase one of a money-saving exercise with closures of the nursery, salons and the sports academy being sold to a franchise.
+The closure of the salons and selling of the sports academy did not occur.

+Campus

+The campus is located in the city of Perth, Scotland, providing modern facilities including teaching blocks, specialist labs, workshops, and student services.
+The campus also houses the Academy of Sport and Wellbeing, which includes a gym, climbing wall, and sports therapy facilities.